MohamedYehia599/TerraformBasicNetwork/README.md

 ### Inputs
 The module requires the following input variables:

-- `provider_region`: The AWS region where the infrastructure will be deployed.
 - `vpc_cidr`: The CIDR block for the VPC.
 - `subnet_cidr`: The first two octets of the subnet CIDR (e.g., `10.0.`) to be used for creating subnets.
 - `first_availability_zone`: The first availability zone for resource placement.